Camping northern France

 Campsites in the north of France set between the Somme and Authie estuaries

 Just to the north of your campsite in the Somme Estuary, close to the borders with Picardie and Nord-Pas-de-Calais, the estuary of the River Authie lies between Fort-Mahon-Plage and Berck-Plage.
 These seaside towns boast huge sandy beaches and the invigorating sea air of the English Channel.
 In other words, a veritable paradise of wind and waves ideal for sand yachting, kite flying and kite surfing.
 The Authie Estuary itself is a nature reserve with a varied flora and fauna destined to fascinate young and old alike.

-The Bresle valley, in the heart of the Picardie countryside yet close to the sea
+The Bresle valley, in the heart of the Picardy countryside yet close to the sea